Intangible Customer Capital and Bank Resilience

-Building on 699,008 reviews of 75,903 U.S. bank branches, this paper proposes the first detailed empirical framework to study how banks engage with customers at the branch level.
-In a within bank-county estimation, we exploit reputation damage as exogenous negative shocks to deposit-taking and find that branches receiving higher ratings mitigate deposit outflows more effectively following these shocks.
+Bank stability depends critically on the ability to connect and retain customers amid negative shocks.
+This study proposes a novel measure of accumulated customer capital at the branch level.
+In a within bank-county estimation, we exploit reputation damage as exogenous negative shocks to deposit-taking and find that branches with higher customer capital mitigate deposit outflows more effectively.
 These results are stronger in neighborhoods with higher income and lower population mobility, and for branches of community banks.
-Overall, our work highlights the value of customer interactions as a novel and important non-price factor influencing the durability of retail banking relationships.
+Overall, our work highlights the value of intangible customer capital as a novel and important factor influencing the resilience of retail banking relationships.

-Keywords: retail banking, customer satisfaction, deposit, mortgage, textual analysis
+Keywords: banking relationship, customer capital, deposit, mortgage, textual analysis

 JEL Classification: G20, G21, G28, G41